dxlliv/planner/docs/index.md

     alt: dxlliv/ig-planner

 features:
-  - title: 🖼️ &nbsp; Planner for nerds
+  - title: 🖼️ &nbsp; Organize your grid
     details: "Plan your Instagram posts and preview<br />what your profile grid will look like"
-  - title: 📱 &nbsp; Supported media
+  - title: 🎬 &nbsp; A wide range of media
-    details: "You can preview all kind of media:<br />images, videos, albums and iframes"
+    details: "It supports both local and remote<br />images, videos, albums and iframes"
+  - title: ✏️ &nbsp; Limitless changes
+    details: "Edit your media as much as you want<br />just like you would with your website"
+  - title: 💾 &nbsp; Backup your account
+    details: "It can serve as a planner but also<br />as a backup for all of your content"
+  - title: 🗃️ &nbsp; Host it anywhere
+    details: "Take ownership and own your media,<br />put your files in a repository and deploy"
   - title: 📐 &nbsp; Extra tools
-    details: "These tools will help you with color<br />consistency and media alignment"
+    details: "These will help you with consistency,<br />color adjustment and media alignment"

     description: Plan your Instagram posts to preview what your profile grid will look like
     meta: